camunda/camunda-docs/docs/components/modeler/bpmn/parallel-gateways/parallel-gateways.md

 ---
 id: parallel-gateways
 title: "Parallel gateway"
+description: "A parallel gateway (or AND-gateway) allows you to split the flow into concurrent paths."
 ---

-A parallel gateway (or AND-gateway) allows to split the flow into concurrent paths.
+A parallel gateway (or AND-gateway) allows you to split the flow into concurrent paths.

 ![process](assets/parallel-gateways.png)